AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

  - eth0 as management interface
  - eth1 as TGW interface
  - eth2 as firewall instance interface
- - eth3 as the second FireNet gateway interface
+ - eth3 as the HA FireNet gateway interface

 How does FireNet work?